+As more roads and highways were built to connect a country hungry to travel, the whole of America saw a rapid increase of long-distance vacationers in kid-filled family cars.
 Improvements in automotive design got them there safely, while the addition of interior creature comforts got them there comfortably.
 Dinah Shore sang “See the USA in Your Chevrolet” and we did.
 But we also saw it in our Packards and Edsels, Roadmasters, Thunderbirds, GTO’s and Toronados.
 And America welcomed them all.

+SO, WHAT’S THE STORY?
 Maybe your show car came off the assembly line to your grandfather, and enjoyed a well-maintained life as a four-wheeled family member making countless driving vacations, going on first dates, bringing soldiers home from wars and babies home from hospitals.
-Now that’s a story.
+Now there are some stories.

+Or maybe less lovingly cared for, your car was unearthed in your grandfather’s old barn, reduced to nothing more than a rusted body inhabited by chickens.
 But you heard her glory days still humming in that quiet frame, so with a lot of blood, sweat and dollars she’s here today, glistening in the sunshine and drawing smiles from strangers.
 Now that’s a story, too.

 If you haven’t picked up on it by now, we’ll just say it in three words: we love cars.
 Sedans and sport coupes, classics and customs, roadsters and rat rods.
 And we’re not the only ones.
 When you bring your vehicle to an auto show, people want to know the story.
 Even if it’s just what’s under the hood, or maybe how much it cost when it was first built.
 Maybe the restoration details.
 It’s just important to tell ‘em what you’ve got, because yes, people really do want to know.